-On August 24, 2020, Judge Lorna G. Schofield of the U.S. District Court, Southern District of New York, granted preliminary approval of a $15.5 million settlement in a federal securities class action against Credit Suisse Group AG, regarding its misrepresentations of its trading and risk limits and resulting in accumulation of billions of dollars in extremely risky, highly illiquid investments, including the surreptitious accumulation of nearly $3 billion in distressed debt and U.S. collateralized loan obligations (“CLOs”).
+On December 16, 2020, Judge Lorna G. Schofield of the U.S. District Court, Southern District of New York, granted final approval of a $15.5 million settlement in a federal securities class action against Credit Suisse Group AG, regarding its misrepresentations of its trading limits and risk controls and resulting in accumulation of billions of dollars in extremely risky, highly illiquid investments, including the surreptitious accumulation of nearly $3 billion in distressed debt and U.S. collateralized loan obligations (“CLOs”).

 The putative federal securities class action was filed by Cohen Milstein’s Co-Lead Counsel on behalf of the City of Birmingham Firemen’s and Policemen’s Supplemental Pension System, International Brotherhood of Teamsters Local No. 710 Pension Plan and other persons or entities that purchased or otherwise acquired Credit Suisse Group AG American Depository Receipts (ADRs) on the New York Stock Exchange (NYSE) between March 20, 2015 and February 3, 2016, inclusive (the “Class Period”), seeking to pursue remedies under the Securities Exchange Act of 1934, 15 U.S.C. § 78a et. seq.

 The complaint alleges that throughout the Class Period, Defendants repeatedly touted in SEC filings that Credit Suisse maintained “comprehensive risk management processes and sophisticated control systems” governing its investment operations.
 A notable component of the Bank’s risk management structure was its high-level Capital Allocation and Risk Management Committee (“CARMC”), which was responsible for, among other obligations, establishing and allocating appropriate trading and risk limits for the Bank’s various businesses.
 Significantly, Credit Suisse represented in its Class Period filings that the trading and risk limits set by the CARMC were “binding” on the Bank’s businesses and trading desks.
 In addition, only senior management had the authority to temporarily increase a divisional risk committee limit and, even in those cases, such authority was limited to an “approved percentage for a period not to exceed 90 days.”